Here are three effective methods for managing the cursor in CICS screens. These methods will be beneficial for your projects and interviews.

 To use direct cursor positioning, you include the CURSOR option on the SEND MAP command with a cursor position.

-Note that this cursor position is a displacement from the start of the screen, not a row/column address, so you have to calculate the value.
+Keep in mind that this cursor position represents a displacement from the start of the screen.
+It is not a row/column address.
+Therefore, you need to calculate the value.

-Then, you can code the displacement directly in the CURSOR option, or you can move the value to a binary halfword field (PIC S9(4) COMP) that’s specified in the CURSOR option.
+You can specify the displacement in the CURSOR option or transfer it to a binary halfword field (PIC S9(4) COMP) within the CURSOR option.

 Example: